 I’ve heard from many women who have to take time off work because of their dizziness.
 That’s because feeling dizzy can induce nausea, vomiting, balance dysfunction, and as I found myself, especially with skiing which I love to do, it can reduce your confidence in your body coping with whatever activity you are used to doing.
 Suddenly before you know it, you’re doing less and less activity – and the danger there is that the weight goes on as well.
 For older post-menopausal women, it can also affect walking and driving.
 But of course, as orthopedic staff the world over, already know, the greatest risk of feeling dizzy is falling, tripping or sustaining an injury.

 Numerous studies indicate that there is a significant female preponderance of balance and dizziness incidents related to post-menopause oestrogen deficiency and if this is you, then please see your medical practitioner or physiotherapist, because there are medical and physiotherapy treatments available as well.
 This includes learning the Epley Manoevre, which are certain positional changes that assist the crystals in your inner ear to re-align, but please ensure that you go to a trained health professional or Physio who will teach you what to do.

-What I also love is that to offset the dizziness and the loss of oestrogen in our ear canal, we can use this knowledge to put into place specific exercises and other lifestyle solutions too.
-I often talk about these in my Masterclass on Menoapuse seminars as they are included in all of my programmes especially in my exciting 12 week ‘Re-Build My Fitness’ online programme .
+What I also love is that to offset the dizziness and the loss of oestrogen in our ear canal, we can use this knowledge to put into place specific balance exercises and other lifestyle solutions including dietary change as well.

 If you are experiencing menopause-related dizziness and loss of confidence in yourself, then here are some of my solutions for you: